When an employer disciplines or dismisses an employee, they are legally required to follow established disciplinary and dismissal procedures.

 Getting your disciplinary approach right

 The prospect of conducting a disciplinary is rarely an enticing one for employers and employees alike.
-This makes it essential to have a robust disciplinary process in place so that there are a clear set of guidelines to follow in the event of a potentially difficult situation.
+This makes it essential to have a robust disciplinary procedure in place so that there are a clear set of guidelines to follow in the event of a potentially difficult situation.

 The best practice advice on disciplinary procedures provided by Acas is a useful resource through which to cross-reference your own approach.
 In many cases, minor misconduct can be dealt with informally, and repeated or more serious conduct should be addressed by a formal process.
 The Acas guidelines can help to clarify the parameters of reasonable behavior and fair action in response to an incident.